times/doctop/README.md

 ## Roadmap/ToDos

-- [ ] Remove speakingurl and return actual headlines as key
+- [x] Remove speakingurl and return actual headlines as key
 - [ ] Remove jQuery dependency
 - [ ] Make usable via NodeJS
 - [x] Add the preserveFormatting option
 - [x] Add support for other heading tags (h2-6)
 - [x] Unit tests all up in hurr / up in hurr

+## NOTE ON DOCTOP 1.2.x

+Doctop 1.2.x removes speakingurl as a dependency.
+If you're upgrading and weren't using the `simpleKeys` option, you'll need to update the object keys in your code to be the full inner text of each header.

 ## NOTE ON DOCTOP 1.1.x